leontoddjohnson/etc/content/docs/coding/_index.md

 # coding

-Right now, this section contains documentation for scripts I've written for the [monome norns](https://monome.org/docs/norns/).
+This section contains documentation for scripts I've written for the [monome norns](https://monome.org/docs/norns/).

-## norns scripts

 Right now, I intend only to upkeep two scripts:

 - moments: a sort of dancing delay
 - movements: a sequencer and sampler (*[in development](https://github.com/leontoddjohnson/movements)*)

-Maybe someday, I'll make more ...